Stuart Murray: Post-Christendom, Part 2.

 On the issue of evangelism amongst people of other faiths Stuart has a few thoughts as well; I quote some of them:

-- However, arguing that we should not evangelise other faith communities implies that we should evangelise only ‘latent Christians’ and that evangelism is unpleasant – both concepts deeply rooted in Christendom thinking!
+* However, arguing that we should not evangelize other faith communities implies that we should evangelize only ‘latent Christians’ and that evangelism is unpleasant – both concepts deeply rooted in Christendom thinking!

 When it comes to influencing society toward the values of the Kingdom, Stuart suggests some strategies, including the following: